 What a beautiful track with such a nostalgic feel to it.
-We would not be surprised to hear this track in an Oscar winning feel good film based on a true story.
-The duo’s raw yet refined vocals dance intimately on a rich, organic and rustic sounding instrumentation.
+We would not be surprised to hear this track in an Oscar-winning feel-good film based on a true story.
+The duo’s raw yet refined vocals dance intimately on rich, organic and rustic sounding instrumentation.
 Utter beauty.

 Fly Yeti Fly have merch, so make sure to check it out here: https://flyyetifly.bandcamp.com/merch